cmda-minor-web-1718/performance-matters-checklist/readme.md

 ## Minification

-*   Minifien van de CSS, HTML en Javascript.
-Er zijn veel regels code in bijvoorbeeld de prettyPhoto.js die veel compacter kunnen.
+*   Add some more points here...
+*   Minify CSS, HTML and JavaScript

 ### Images